decretist/Dissertation/Chapter3/chapter3.md

 to his authorship of the *Decretum*.
 The glossator includes the possibly helpful information that Gratian had been a bishop.
-We do not know what basis the glossator had for making this statement and therefore cannot form a judgement as to its reliability.
+We do not know what basis the glossator had for making this statement and therefore cannot form a judgment as to its reliability.
 The default stance of modern scholarship would be to understand this as being a statement (whether true or false) about the biography of Gratian.
-It is however the kind of evidence that must be evaluated with particular care.
+It is, however, the kind of evidence that must be evaluated with particular care.
 The teaching authority of the church is vested in the bishops.
 To identify Gratian as a bishop is therefore to make a very specific kind of claim about his authority, and by extension that of the *Decretum*.
-Presumably the glossator had some reason to believe that Gratian had actually been a bishop.
-The purpose of communicating that information to the reader however appears to have been to advance an authority claim on behalf of the collection and its compiler.
+The glossator presumably had some reason to believe that Gratian had actually been a bishop.
+The purpose of communicating that information to the reader, however, appears to have been to advance an authority claim on behalf of the collection and its compiler.